-- 4 Turn off any peripherals connected to your computer. - Respond to any prompts warning you to save documents or to consider other users.
+Turn off any peripherals connected to your computer.

+Respond to any prompts warning you to save documents or, if multiple users are logged on, asking you to consider the other users.

-If you are unable to shut down your computer;
+If you are unable to shut down your computer: